widelang/draft/README.md

 ⚠️ Wide is able to understand both English and Portuguese alias in this case because it won't cancel the previous English ones.

+⚠️ Just remember that you don't need to give aliases to the core Wide Type-Values presented before.
+The compiler was provided with them for you convenience.

 ### Notes on Boolean Type

 It is important to notice that when you use Bool Type-Values `0` or `1` you are not using Integer Type-Values like `1`, `0`, `-1`, `100`.
 That's why you must explicity type your Entities of type Bool.